Orsted and RWE Fined Millions for Major UK Blackout

 Software update came too late at offshore wind farm

 The trouble at Hornsea One was attributed to a single software update, according to the government's report.
-The update was made one day after the blackout and fixed the error that saw the plant's voltage control system produce an unexpected result when faced with the fluctuation created by the lightning strike.
+The update was made one day after the blackout and fixed the error that caused the plant's voltage control system to produce an unexpected result when faced with the fluctuation created by the lightning strike.

 “The manufacturer of the offshore assets identified that this unexpected control system response could [have been] mitigated by implementing a software update that the manufacturer had already prepared,” states the report.